-With speed-of-light of technological innovation, information privacy is becoming more complex by the minute as more data is being collected and exchanged.
+Information privacy is becoming more complex by the minute as more data is being collected and exchanged in real-time.
 Data privacy is focused on the use and governance of Personal Data and data privacy regulations are not going to go away anytime soon.

-TeleSign is building a privacy program that we are proud to share.
+TeleSign has built a privacy program that we are proud to share, and that we will continue to improve on.
 For us, compliance with Applicable Data Protection Laws isn’t simply about avoiding penalties.
 In the world of ever rising threats to End User liberties, commitment to personal information privacy is one of the main pillars of customer trust and competitive advantages.